dnorton/octopress/source/_posts/2013-10-28-courserapathy.markdown

 * [Algorithms, Part I (Princeton University)](https://class.coursera.org/algs4partI-003/class)
 * [Bioinformatics Algorithms (Part 1) (University of California San Diego)](https://www.coursera.org/course/bioinformatics)

-I have completed exactly **NONE** of these courses, and that's a problem.
+I have completed exactly **NONE** of these courses, and that's the problem.
 Because they are free and very thorough, and the penalty for not completing the class so low, I haven't made the effort needed to invest fully in any of the classes.
 I always let life and work priorities supercede time I should be spending catching up on discrete mathematics or working on programming assignments.

 I do think that taking the classes even if I don't finish is a positive thing.
 I am constantly learning skills and gaining knowledge that have a direct bearing on my career.